sfofgalaxy/JALMBench/README.md

   - `simple` (default): Calculate ASR based on individual samples
   - `by_id`: Group by ID and consider an ID successful if any sample with that ID succeeds (for AMSE/BoN/PAP/AdvWave attacks)

+**NOTE**
+If you are evaluating the `AdvWave` method performance, you should combine results from both `AHarm` and `AdvWave` since the `AdvWave` method only optimizes samples that originally failed in the `AHarm` attack, requiring the combined evaluation of both datasets for the final assessment.

 ## Project Structure Description

 ```bash